Harry M. Weaver: Contributions to polio vaccine

 The polio vaccine was discovered and developed by Jonas Salk between 1952 and 1955.
 Weaver, acting as the Director of Research at the National Foundation for Infantile Paralysis, now known as the March of Dimes, from 1946 to 1953, supported Salk's work with a sense of urgency for the development of the Polio vaccine.
 Weaver's urgency for developing a vaccine as quickly as possible was somewhat counter to the development of the Oral polio vaccine by Albert Sabin between 1954 and 1961.
 However, his support of Salk's vaccine was considered to be paramount to the early end of the polio epidemic.
 Weaver dedicated his time and research into finding the main source of polio in order to develop a vaccine that would put an end to the disease.
 He planned out a way to get grants and broke it down into simple formula of how funding would work.
 His success was due to his organized approach to funding and his use of applied science to address the challenge.

 Harry Weaver Neuroscience Scholar Award

 After many years of dedication to research of MS treatment and strong support for recruiting young investigators, Dr. Weaver's accomplishments were honored by the NMSS through the awarding of the Harry Weaver Neuroscience Scholar Award.
 This award is offered to researchers who have completed their MS training and are beginning their work in MS research.
-The award include salary and research funding for a period of five years and is commonly given through universities.
+The award includes salary and research funding for a period of five years and is commonly given through universities.